 - 3x 5 index cards

-- chart paper or handout with vocabulary prepared in advance
+- chart paper or handout with vocabulary (below) prepared in advance

-- student copies of Handout 1: Who Are You?
-How Do You Identify Yourself?
+- student copies of handouts below: Who Are You?
+How Do You Identify Yourself?; Personal Character Components Wheel; How to Write a Bio Poem

-Students take home their completed copy of Handout 1 and use it to guide a family discussion about the traits of family member’s identities.
+Students take home their completed copy of the handout "Who Are You?
+How Do You Identify Yourself?" and use it to guide a family discussion about the traits of family members' identities.
 They may discuss how their family traits and interests influence how they contribute to the community in which they live.

 Hand out blank paper and have students respond in writing to the questions: